EtieM/outLyzer/README_testDataset.txt

 - resultsExample.vcf
 - resultsExample.metrics

-An exemple of utilisation is provided in README file and should give the same results as in resultsExample files.
+An exemple of utilisation is provided in README file and should give the same results as in the resultsExample files.